 Day 1: Tuesday 28 April

 After relaxing in our complimentary airport lounge, we fly London to Phoenix, arriving in the afternoon.
 We drive north to Camp Verde on the lush migratory corridor of the Verde River, where we stay for two nights.
 En route we become acquainted with some common species, including Great-tailed Grackle, Mourning Dove and Turkey Vulture, and see a few desert birds at roadside rest stops such as Cactus Wren and Curve-billed Thrasher.
 Rest from your travels and wake up in prime birding terrain!
-Overnight in Camp Verde (meals on plane, D).
+Overnight in Camp Verde.

 Day 2: Wednesday 29 April